 As you can see, it is totally possible to get your goldfish tank set up on a budget without resorting to a cramped and dirty fishbowl.
 However, maybe a 20-gallon tank just isn’t feasible for your space or you are really set on using this fishbowl you got at the flea market.
 I hear you, but a goldfish is not the right choice.

 Candidates for that Fishbowl

-If you are looking to put a fishbowl to good use, there are some other creative ways to get the ambience of an aquarium without harming a living fish.
+If you are looking to put a fishbowl to good use, there are some other creative ways to get the ambiance of an aquarium without harming a living fish.

-- Marimo moss balls.
-These interesting plants are not moss at all, but a rare form of algae that grows into an interesting sphere shape.
-Marimo moss balls look great in a simple fish bowl, have a modern flare, and require no feeding- just make sure to top off the water every so often.
+- Marimo moss balls (available on Amazon).
+These interesting plants are not a moss at all, but a rare form of algae that grows into an interesting sphere shape.
+Marimo moss balls look great in a simple fishbowl, have a modern flair, and require no feeding- just make sure to top off the water every so often.

 - Some shrimp varieties.
 There are some species of shrimp, such as ghost shrimp and cherry shrimp, who can do pretty well in a fishbowl.
 Be sure to add some plants and hiding places.

 While a goldfish is not a great candidate for a fishbowl, it is still a great pet fish and very low maintenance when given a proper habitat.
-Though a bowl is out of the question, a larger tank to keep your goldfish happy and healthy can be budget friendly and low maintenance.
-If you choose to go forward with a fishbowl, be sure to populate it with something small that can survive and thrive with such a small environment.
+Though a bowl is out of the question, a larger tank to keep your goldfish happy and healthy can be budget-friendly and low maintenance.
+If you choose to go forward with a fishbowl, be sure to populate it with something small that can survive and thrive in such a small environment.